-Unless you’re a professional writer—which most of us aren’t—it can be tough to know just what to say to someone who’s feeling down or very ill.
-Start by thinking about two things: how you imagine that person is feeling both physically and emotionally, and what your relationship with them is like.
+Unless you’re a professional writer—which most of us aren’t—it can be tough to know the right words to say when someone feels down or ill.
+So start by thinking about two things: how you imagine that person is feeling (physically and emotionally), and what your relationship with them is like.

 Got it?
 Now you can follow some good common sense steps.

-Write a Get Well message that’s brief.
-If somebody’s not feeling well, they might not be up to long stories (even when they’re sent with the best intentions).
-Now you know this person better than we do, so use your judgement.
+If somebody’s not feeling well, they might not be up to long stories (even with the best intentions).
+Now you know this person better than we do, so use your judgment.
 But they might appreciate something short and sweet like: